island-is/island.is/libs/react-spa/shared/README.md

 # React Spa Shared

-This library is intended to be used by a React SPA application.
-It contains common code that can be used by React SPA applications.
+This library is designed for use in React Single Page Applications (SPA).
+It includes common code such as components, libraries, and utilities that can be shared across multiple React SPA applications.
-For example components, libs, utilities, etc.
-Code that will be shared between multiple React SPA applications should be placed in this library.

-## Running unit tests
+## Running Unit Tests

-Run `nx test react-spa-shared` to execute the unit tests via [Jest](https://jestjs.io).
+To execute the unit tests, run `nx test react-spa-shared` using [Jest](https://jestjs.io).